 Wendy Red Star was born in Billings, Montana just outside of the Crow Indian reservation where she was raised.
 She grew up in a multi-cultural family.
 Her mother is of Irish decent, her father a full blood Crow Indian and her older sister is Korean.
 Wendy left the Crow Indian reservation when she was eighteen to attend Montana State University in Bozeman, Montana where she studied sculpture.
 She then went on to earn her MFA in sculpture at UCLA.
-Wendy currently lives in Portland, Oregon where she is an adjunct professor of art at Portland State University.
+Wendy currently lives in Portland, Oregon.

 Wendy Red Star’s work explores the intersection between life on the Crow Indian reservation and the world outside of that environment.
 She thinks of herself as a Crow Indian cultural archivist speaking sincerely about the experience of being a Crow Indian in contemporary society.